Saving good work from bad design.

 Inevitably, composing a printed piece requires copy and images.
 We are prepared to work with what a client provides for us or to help in composing, editing or creating those assets.
 Some needs may be met through my own consultation, while others may require the use of stock art, a copy editor, or a professional photographer.
 In each case, we can connect you with the resources you need to make this piece worthy of someone's coffee table, fridge, or scrapbook.

-"Websites" no longer accurately describe what we're talking about here.
-It's social media, email marketing, and anything else that appears on screen.
+Inevitably, your project must venture beyond the page and appear on screen.
 When even "just" a website is created, it is inevitably accompanied by an email newsletter template, social media banners and a variety of other knick-knacks one may need to maintain a presence online.

 We can provide consultation on a single element or a comprehensive package.
 And while there are certainly best practices at play, there is also not a cookie cutter approach to this work.
 When needed, we will consider multiple platforms and tools and match you with the right fit for your needs.
 Depending on your goals and scale, we can pair you with additional expertise in online marketing, search engine optimization, social media strategy, videographers and code jockeys.